rancher/rke2/docs/mgiration.md

 ### Private Registry Support

-The agent also adds the ability to migrate private registry configuration, this happens by copying the private registries configured in the cluster.yaml file in rke1, unfourtantely RKE1 lacks the feature of passing TLS configuration to private registries and depends on Docker TLS configuration manually on each node, so to account for that migration-agent supports a flag --registry which Configure private registry TLS paths, syntax should be `<registry url>,<ca cert path>,<cert path>,<key path>`.
+The agent also adds the ability to migrate private registry configuration, this happens by copying the private registries configured in the cluster.yaml file in rke1.
+Unfourtantely RKE1 lacks the feature of passing TLS configuration to private registries and depends on Docker TLS configuration manually on each node, so to account for that migration-agent supports a flag --registry which Configure private registry TLS paths, syntax should be `<registry url>,<ca cert path>,<cert path>,<key path>`.

 ### CNI Configuration Migration

-RKE1 and RKE2 both support Calico and Canal CNI, so migration agent will be able to migrate the CNI only if Canal or Calico is used.
+RKE1 and RKE2 both support Calico and Canal CNI, so migration-agent will be able to migrate the CNI only if Canal or Calico is used.